Teach Your Kitten How to Play Nice

 Withdraw attention when your kitten doesn't get the message.
 If the distraction and redirection techniques don't work, the most drastic thing you can do to discourage your cat from rough play is to withdraw all attention.

-The best way to withdraw your attention is to walk to another room and close the door long enough for her to calm down.
-If you pick her up to put her in another room, then you're rewarding her by touching her, so you should always be the one to leave the room.
+The best way to withdraw your attention is to walk to another room and close the door long enough for them to calm down.
+If you pick them up to put them in another room, then you're rewarding them by touching them, so you should always be the one to leave the room.

-Remember, your kitten wants to play with you, not just toys, so be sure to set aside time for regular, serious, and safe play sessions.
+Remember, your kitten wants to play with you, not just toys, so be sure to set aside time for regular, safe and interactive play sessions.